renesas-rz/rzg2_bsp_scripts/docker_setup/README.md

 To create this image, we will use a "dockerfile" which is a set of commands that will set up our container for us.<br>
 The full step by step instructions of what the dockerfile did is explained at the end this document if you are interested.

-Copy/Paste the lines below and change them how you need.<br>
+Copy/Paste the lines below and change them how you need.

-* You may change the tag name "rzg\_ubuntu-18.04" to whatever you want.
+* You may change the tag name "rz\_ubuntu-20.04" to whatever you want.
+* Select the dockerfile that matches the Ubunut version you wish to install:
+ * "Dockerfile.rzg\_ubuntu-20.04"
+ * "Dockerfile.rzg\_ubuntu-18.04"
-* You may choose to use dockerfile "Dockerfile.rzg\_ubuntu-18.04" or "Dockerfile.rzg\_ubuntu-16.04"
+ * "Dockerfile.rzg\_ubuntu-16.04"
+* The docker file will download a minimal version of the Ubunut version you need, and will also install any additional packages needed to build the Renesas BSP.
+* The dockerfiles are just text files, so feel free to open them up and see what they are doing.

 <pre>
 docker build --no-cache \